 Details: Dir.
 Tomas Alfredson.
 Perf.
 Gary Oldman, Mark Strong, Colin Firth.
 StudioCanal, 2011.

 Synopsis: A film adaptation of John le Carré’s 1974 novel and remake of the 1979 British miniseries.
-It stars Gary Oldman as George Smiley, the aging white male agent forced out of MI6 but called back in to investigate a mole.
+It stars Gary Oldman as George Smiley, the agent forced out of MI6 but called back in to investigate a mole.
 About two-thirds through the film, Smiley sends Agent Peter Guillam (Benedict Cumberbatch) into “the lion’s den” — the library archives, hah! –to retrieve some vital records.
-Two reel librarians, a white man and a white woman, are at the check-in counter, but Guillam gets to roam the library archives on his own.
+Two reel librarians are at the check-in counter, but Guillam gets to roam the library archives on his own.

 Role Call: Laura Carmichael as Sal — Information Provider (female) ; Uncredited (?) male as librarian — Information Provider (male)

 Related post: First impressions: ‘Tinker Tailor Soldier Spy’